codecrafters-io/build-your-own-redis/stage_descriptions/base-07-yz1.md

 $ redis-cli SET foo bar PX 100
 ```

-Immediately after that, it will send a `GET` command for that key to retrieve the value of the key:
+Immediately after that, it will send a `GET` command to retrieve the value of the key:

 ```bash
 $ redis-cli GET foo